MerginMaps/docs/src/migrate/qfield/index.md

 ## Troubleshoot

 If you struggle to migrate your projects, we are happy to help you.
-Book your short video call with our <MerginMapsEmail id="sales" desc="sales team" />, for direct technical queries you can also write to our official <MerginMapsEmail id="support" desc="support team" /> our or chat with our open-source commmunity.
+Book your short video call with our <MerginMapsEmail id="sales" desc="sales team" />, for direct technical queries you can also write to our official <MerginMapsEmail id="support" desc="support team" /> our or chat with our open-source community.

 <CommunityJoin />